 No Car at Broadstone?

 We frequently have students attend our courses from all over the country and resulting in them not having a car while here on Broadstone.
 Broadstone is not a pedestrian community (no sidewalks and miles from town), it’s easy to share a ride and expenses with other classmates to grocery stores, clinical sites, trailheads, or river areas, all of which are within easy access of Broadstone.

 Transportation During Course

 In courses that require travel to backcountry, trailheads, or river sites, participants are responsible for transportation.
 We may arrange carpools to sites together as a class.
 At all times we attempt to find suitable parking options; however, Broadstone assumes no responsibility for vehicles left unattended.

-Are not included on any courses (except for the LNT Master Educator Course).
+Are not included on any course.
 Available for student use are multiple refrigerators, stoves, a microwave and a coffee pot are available for student use.
 We recommend that you provide your own lunch during courses to maximize your lunch break.
 Many people bring their own breakfast and lunch and hit the town for dinner.

 Please leave your animal companions at home.
 Due to allergies and preferences of other people in your course and neighbor relations, it is inappropriate to bring them.
 If a pet is with you upon arrival we will direct you toward a kennel for the duration of the course.
 If this is unacceptable, you will be withdrawn from the course and cancelation policies will apply.

 Broadstone courses are designed with outdoor recreationalists and professionals in mind.
 There is no phone or computer available for personal use at Broadstone.
 We do request that cell phones be turned off during class hours.
 Cell phone reception is quite spotty here in the mountains, but is usually very usable in town, just ten minutes away.
 Wireless access is available in the lodge.